Do You Have Extra Eggs in the Spring?

 - Trade them with friends and family for babysitting, homemade cookies, or whatever works for both of you.

 So you’ve eaten as many eggs as you can, put a bunch in the freezer, and are so tired of them that you don’t know what to do…but the hens keep on laying.
-Maybe you’ve heard of old fashioned methods for preserving eggs in waterglass or packed in sand?
+Maybe you’ve heard of old-fashioned methods for preserving eggs in waterglass or packed in sand?
 Or you may have read that unwashed eggs keep better than washed.
 Is it possible to keep extra eggs on hand without freezing?
 I found Dark Brown Eggs’ post ‘Wash egg or not for storage?’ and thought the information was pretty interesting.
-They experimented with keeping eggs in different storage situations for up to 7 months and give a detailed account of how well they kept.
+They experimented with keeping extra eggs in different storage situations for up to 7 months and give a detailed account of how well they lasted.
 It makes me wonder if my compulsion to wash eggs is something I need to overcome.

 Do you have suggestions for chicken keepers overrun with eggs in the spring?
 How do you store the eggs from your hens?
 And do you wash your eggs or keep them natural with the bloom intact?

 More Ideas for Those Extra Eggs in Spring!

 - Donate them to a local food pantry, if allowed.